ckeditor/ckeditor5/packages/ckeditor5-autosave/docs/features/autosave.md

 	This plugin is not enabled in any of the {@link installation/getting-started/predefined-builds predefined builds}, so you need to {@link installation/plugins/installing-plugins install it} by hand.
 </info-box>

-Assuming that you have implemented sort of a `saveData()` function that sends the data to your server and returns a promise which is resolved once the data is successfully saved, configuring the {@link module:autosave/autosave~Autosave} feature is simple:
+Assuming that you have implemented some form of the `saveData()` function that sends the data to your server and returns a promise which is resolved once the data is successfully saved, configuring the {@link module:autosave/autosave~Autosave} feature is simple:

 ```js
 ClassicEditor